-As the Shiv Niwas Palace has been converted into a five star hotel.
-All the segments of the palace has been converted into high class suites of the hotel which shows elegance and class.
+As the Shiv Niwas Palace has been converted into a five-star hotel.
+All the segments of the palace have been converted into high-class suites of the hotel which shows elegance and class.
 The palace has been divided into three segments.

 Timings: 7.00 am to 10.30 pm